 The processor reports a numeric underflow exception whenever the rounded result of an arithmetic instruction is less than the smallest possible normalized, finite value that will fit in the destination operand and the numeric-underflow exception is not masked.
 If the numeric underflow exception is masked, both underflow and the inexact-result condition must be detected before numeric underflow is reported.
-This exception can be generated with the ADDPS, ADDSS, ADDPD, ADDSD, SUBPS, SUBSS, SUBPD, SUBSD, MULPS, MULPD, MULSD, DIVPS, DIVSS,

-DIVPD, DIVSD, CVTPD2PS, CVTSD2SS, ADDSUBPD, ADDSUBPS, HADDPD, HADDPS, HSUBPD, and HSUBPS instructions.
+This exception can be generated with the ADDPS, ADDSS, ADDPD, ADDSD, SUBPS, SUBSS, SUBPD, SUBSD, MULPS, MULSS, MULPD, MULSD, DIVPS, DIVPS, DIVPD, DIVSD, CVTPD2PS, CVTSD2SS, ADDSUBPD, ADDSUBPS, HADDPD, HADDPS, HSUBPD, and HSUBPS instructions.
 The flag (UE) and mask (UM) bits for the numeric underflow exception are bits 4 and 11, respectively, in the MXCSR register.

 The flush-to-zero flag (bit 15) of the MXCSR register provides an additional option for handling numeric underflow exceptions.
 When this flag is set and the numeric underflow exception is masked, tiny results (results that trigger the underflow exception) are returned as a zero with the sign of the true result (see Section 10.2.3.3, "Flush-To-Zero").
-The numeric underflow exception is not affected by the denormals-are-zero mode.